VulcanJS/vulcan-docs/source/features.md

 <h2 id="data-loading">Easy Data Loading</h2>

-Nova features a set of data loading helpers to make loading Apollo data easier, `withList` (to load a list of documents) and `withSingle` (to load a single document).
+Nova features a set of data loading helpers to make loading Apollo data easier, `withList` (to load a list of documents) and `withDocument` (to load a single document).

 For example, here's how you would use `withList` to pass a `results` prop containing all movies to your `MoviesList` component: